trisberg/tap-scdf/README.md

 We create a Git repo to contain the files needed for the stream workload.

-First a `stream.yaml` file to define the stream definitiona and deployment properties.
+First a `stream.yaml` file to define the stream definition and deployment properties.

 > [stream.yaml](https://github.com/trisberg/ticktock-stream/blob/main/stream.yaml)
 ```yaml